 I have a particular interest in healing.
 I studied and worked as a Natural Health Therapist, then a 30 year career as a Conflict Resolution Consultant, working in local government as a mediator and facilitator as well as consultancy in both the Government and Private sector.
 I have lived in Japan and Hawaii amongst other cultures and feel that Nature Forest Therapy embodies the practice of participatory experience.
 I have led walks for Waverley Council as well as offering individual, group and children walks.

 Claudia Grati (NSW&Qld)

 My background is interdisciplinary – I have worked in environmental conservation and advocacy, creative therapies, community development, and social justice.
 My mission is to deeply connect beings of all ages with the ‘more than human’ world; fostering infinite inspiration and a desire for true environmental stewardship.
 My post graduate studies focus on the link between ecology and psychology; and how maintaining an intimate relationship with nature can be the balm both for our souls, and our planet.
-I am located in Byron Bay’s beautiful Hinterland, and you can find out more about my work at Gaia Ecopsychology.
+I am located in Byron Bay’s beautiful Hinterland, and you can find out more about my work at Deep Gaia Collective.